Bad-Pop/agregio-sale/README.md

 docker-compose up -d
 ```

-In a real context, it would have been relevant to use a database migration tool like Liquibase or Flyway.
+Warning : in a real context, it would have been relevant to use a database migration tool like Liquibase or Flyway.
 However, in
 order to respect the given instructions, we will exceptionally let Hibernate manage the database schema to save time.